Innoble/playground-n4hrs6fb/statement.md

 ```

 The parent is needed if you want to backtrack to the beginning and output the moves you made.
 This is not always necessary.
-In X-max Rush it wasn't always, because sometimes you only wanted to know where you can end up and how many items you gathered.
+In X-max Rush it usually wasn't, because many times  you only wanted to know which tiles you can reach and how many items you gathered.

 The use of x and y are obvious.
 The connections are the same connections you find in the map.
-You can keep them in the map if you want and just look them up whenever you need them.
+You can just keep them in the map if you want and only look them up whenever you need them.
+I am not entirely sure how this will impact performance.
 The (manhattan) distance travelled is not used in this benchmark but is often necessary to track, because you often have a movement limit (20 steps in X-mas Rush).

 ### The main part of the algorithm